-Carmen is a Simon Fraser University graduate of 2015 from the Bachelor’s of Health Science program with a minor in Gerontology.
-She has returned to complete a Post Baccalaureate Diploma in Gerontology and anticipates finishing the program in Fall 2018.
-While attending university, she volunteered for 4 years with the Health & Home Care Society of B.C.’s Adult Day Program at the Family Respite Centre.
+Carmen is a Simon Fraser University (SFU) graduate of 2015 from the Bachelor’s of Health Science program with a minor in Gerontology.
+She has returned to SFU complete a Post Baccalaureate Diploma in Gerontology and anticipates finishing the program in Fall 2018.
+While attending university, she volunteered for 4 years with the another Adult Day Program.
 She is passionate giving back to the community and making a difference.
-Over the past 12 years, Carmen has been involved in many projects and opportunities that allow her to do that.
+Carmen has been involved in many projects and opportunities that allow her to do that for.

 She has lived in Vancouver all her life but would love to experience living in a different country one day.
 Carmen loves a great challenge because she feels that it gives her new perspectives and helps her grow as a person as well.